wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### After exam

-1. Create an Acclaim account.
+1. Create an <a target="_blank" href="https://www.acclaim.com/">Acclaim.com</a> account to manage publicity across many certifications.
 1. If you pass the exam (score above 66%), go to acclaim to get your digital badge to post on social media.

    <a target="_blank" href="https://trainingportal.linuxfoundation.org/pages/exam-history">